kontena/kontena/docs/references/environment-variables.md

 - `SSL_IGNORE_ERRORS`: set true to bypass certificate errors
 - `DEBUG`: set true to get verbose messages
 - `EXCON_DEBUG`: set true to get verbose messages from network calls

+## Kontena services

+Each service container deployed by Kontena gets populated by following environment variables in addition to the ones defined in the service configuration and in the container image:

+- `KONTENA_SERVICE_ID`: Internal service id of the service
+- `KONTENA_SERVICE_NAME`: Name of the service
+- `KONTENA_GRID_NAME`: Name of the grid service is running in
+- `KONTENA_STACK_NAME`: Name of the stack service belongs to
+- `KONTENA_NODE_NAME`: The name of the node service is deployed into
+- `KONTENA_SERVICE_INSTANCE_NUMBER`: Instance number of the service.
+1..n